LHarveyDev/tree-of-knowledge/README.md

 - [Freecoder Camp](https://www.freecodecamp.org/news/css-responsive-image-tutorial/#:~:text=To%20make%20an%20image%20responsive>,than%20absolute%20ones%20like%20pixels): Useful article on making sure images are responsive on all devices.

+- Tutor support was used to replace the question image with another image on my results page

 ### Content

 - [Woodland Trust](https://www.woodlandtrust.org.uk/trees-woods-and-wildlife/british-trees/a-z-of-british-trees/): A really useful resource for setting my quiz questions and answers.